 New Students.
 Applicants to Rhodes will indicate their desire to live on campus or to commute (within the terms of the residency requirement).
 Students who pay their enrollment deposits by May 1 and complete their housing information forms will receive their housing assignments by the end of July.

 Returning Students.
 To participate in housing selection for the next academic year, a student must complete an online registration by 11:59 pm on February 10.
-Students who registers on time will receive a lottery number to use in selection of an apartment or room during the housing selection process.
+Students who register on time will receive a lottery number to use in selection of an apartment, suite, or room during the housing selection process.
 Students who register for housing after February 10 will select from available upperclass housing spaces after housing selection.

 By registering for housing selection, students agree to the housing cancellation policy.
 By contacting the Director of Residence Life, a student may cancel the registration or housing assignment.